fetchai/agents-aea/docs/generic-storage.md

 ### Keep terminal state dialogues

-Dialogues/Model skill has the optional boolean argument `keep_terminal_state_dialogues` specifies should dialogue reached terminal state kept in memory or not. if `keep_terminal_state_dialogues` is False, dialogues that reaches  terminal state  is removed from the memory and can not be used anymore if `keep_terminal_state_dialogues` is True, dialogues that reaches  terminal state  is removed from the memory and can not be used anymore
+The Dialogues class has the optional boolean argument `keep_terminal_state_dialogues` which specifies whether a dialogue which has reached its terminal state is kept in memory or not.
+If `keep_terminal_state_dialogues` is `False`, dialogues that reach a terminal state are removed from memory and can not be used anymore.
+If `keep_terminal_state_dialogues` is `True`, dialogues that reach a terminal state are kept.

 It useful to save memory with dialogues that are in terminal state and probably will be never used again.